 Going For The Aesthetic

-We were called for Brook’s operation at around 12pm.
+We were called for Brook’s grommet insertion at around 12pm.
 She knew something big was about to happen and she gathered all her soft toys to take with her.
 The nurse talked to her all the way to the theatre as Daddy and I kept up the rear so to speak.
 Daddy’s crutches were slowing him down a bit to be honest.
+He had an accident the week before and came off his bike really badly.

-I had elected Daddy to go with Brook while she was put to sleep, but he couldn’t do much with his crutches and Brook wanted me to be with her at this point.
+I had elected Daddy to go with Brook while she was put to sleep for the grommet surgery, but he couldn’t do much with his crutches and Brook wanted me to be with her at this point.

 A mask was put over her face and off she went to sleep.
 I gave her a kiss good bye and then the tears came.
 All of a sudden my precious little baby was being taken into theatre and it was all completely out of my control.
 We walked back to the room and waited.
 The nurse very kindly got us some coffee and toast, as nobody had eaten or had anything to drink that morning.
 It didn’t seem right with Brook having to wait.